-Last month, Delhi resident Puneet Agarwal was looking to buy his first car.
+Last month, Siliguri resident Puneet Agarwal was looking to buy his first car.
 Armed with a modest ₹3 lakh budget, his search for a new vehicle couldn’t move beyond the usual entry-level cars like Maruti Alto, Renault Kwid, and the Hyundai Eon.
-The choices before the 30-year old marketing executive, living in a Tier-1 town, were not much.
+The choices before the 30-year old marketing executive, living in a middle-tier town, were not much.
 A dejected Puneet was about to give up hope when he stumbled upon an online aggregator of used cars.
 Puneet is now the proud owner of a certified and spotless 2013 Maruti Suzuki Dzire.
 He drives sedan class to office.

 Puneet is among the 4.2 million buyers fuelling the demand for used cars in India, which broke record sales last year, according to a CRISIL report.
 Fed by increasing customer aspirations, exponential growth in ecommerce and manufacturer-backed offers, the used car market is witnessing a never-before growth.
 The new to used car ratio, which was 1:1.2 even a few years back, has grown to 1:2.2 in recent times.
 It means that for every 10 new cars, 22 pre-owned cars are being bought.

 But it’s the paranoia of being fleeced that often grips prospective buyers of used cars in India who in most cases have no idea of how to go ahead with buying such a vehicle.
 While some like Puneet are fortunate enough, many end up buying a car they don’t want, or worse still, one that’s defective and badly needs repairs.
 And for this large section of buyers, here’s our complete used car buying guide.

 Why should you buy a used car?

 The moot question.
 Period.
 Here’s why you should.